 A UNESCO world heritage site in South Western Uganda, home to almost half of the world’s population of the mountain gorillas.
 This is the best place for gorilla trekking in Africa.
 This is one Africa’s richest ecosystems and Uganda’s most remarkable safari destination to visitors.

 Conserving Importance: A UNESCO designated World Heritage Site that provides habitat to Mountain Gorillas and Chimpanzees, two great African apes, both of which are listed in the IUCN Red Data Book as endangered animals.
-With 346 bird species recorded, 8 are known to occur only in the impenetrable forest and nowhere else in East Africa.
+With 346 bird species recorded, 8 are known to occur only in the Bwindi Impenetrable forest and nowhere else in East Africa.
 Seven bird species are listed in the IUCN Red Data Book that includes the Dwarf Honey guide (NT), African Green Broadbill (rare), Kivu Ground Thrush (NT), Forest Ground Thrush (rare), Grauer’s Rush Wabler (Vulnerable), Chapin’s Flycatcher (rare) and Shelley’s Crinson wing (NT).

 Specie diversity: At her size, specie diversity is great.
 There at least more than 120 species of mammals, 346 species of birds, 202 species of butterflies, 163 species of trees, 100 species of ferns, 27 species of frogs, chameleons, geckos and many endangered species.